GarbageCan622/Schedgy/README.md

+About the project:
+Schedgy is a scheduling tool seamlessly integrated with Discord.
+Its purpose is to make scheduling meetings easier and faster for groups.
+There is a Schedgy bot that users can add to their Discord servers and its main purpose is to send notifications to users.
+These notifications can be about filling out an availability polling chart, reminders about upcoming events, and a decided meeting time once a polling chart has been filled out by an entire group.
+The polling chart will be held on a website and Schedgy will be able to supply links to website to fill out charts, create events, and see past/upcoming events.

 To Build
 1. If you have node.js on your system (run 'node -v' in a command line, it should return v16.9.0 if node.js is installed).
 Otherwise install the latest version from the node.js site: https://nodejs.org/en/
 2. Install discord.js and dotenv with node.js, by running 'npm install discord.js dotenv' in a command line.